arbor-sim/arbor/doc/concepts/morphology.rst

   mlocation
     A location is not a point in 3D space, but a point in the cable cell morphology's coordinate system.
-It is defined by a specific branch, and a fraction that
+It is defined by a specific branch and a position along the length of the branch.

 .. csv-table:: The properties of :term:`mlocation`.
    :widths: 10, 10, 30